GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

 (2) As mentioned previously, Paul, dealing with his own inner struggle with sin as a Christian, declares,

- “I know that nothing good lives in me, that is, in my sinful nature. . . .
+ “I know that nothing good lives in me, that is, in my sinful nature….
 Now if I do what I do not want to do, it is no longer I who do it, but it is sin living in me that does it” (Rom.
 7:20).

 b.
 Whereas the sinful nature monopolizes the will of the unregenerate man, thereby inducing him to be a slave to sin, after the rebirth however, its power over the regenerate man is restrained by the Holy Spirit.